 Japan has many varieties of squid snacks compared to other countries, and many of those are eaten as “Otsumami (おつまみ)” or an accompaniment for alcoholic drinks, such as sake, shochu, and beer.

 If I give a representative example of such squid Otsumami snacks, what comes to my mind first is “Surume (するめ)”.

-Surume is a Japanese snack food typically made out of the squid species “Surume Ika (スルメイカ)” that has been gutted and dried under the sun.
+Surume is a snack food made from squid called “Surume Ika (スルメイカ)” that’s been gutted and dried under the sun.

 Oyatsu Surume (おやつするめ)

 Unlike regular Surume snacks, it is so cheap, priced at 30 yen (about 0.3 USD), that even children can buy it.

 Besides, these squid shreds are so thin, like Surume Somen, that they are much easier to eat than average Surume strips.

 The Surume shreds are pre-seasoned with sugar and salt, so they are eaten as they are.

 The Dagashi Oyatsu Surume is a simple squid snack.
 But the more you chew on it, the more umami comes out and the tastier it becomes.

 With this Dagashi snack and the soft drink Namaiki Beer, children can feel like adults without guilt!